antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_1/firstworkflow/README.md

 ####  Register the Activity implementation in the Worker

-Go to the file [./initial/WorkerProcess.java](./initial/WorkerProcess.java) and comment out the following line.
+Go to the file [./initial/WorkerProcess.java](./initial/WorkerProcess.java) and uncomment the following line.

 ```
 //worker.registerActivitiesImplementations(new AccountServiceImpl(new BankingClient()));